 In rare cases, surgical intervention may be necessary to treat cellulitis.
 Surgery is typically reserved for severe cases of cellulitis that do not respond to antibiotics or when an abscess or pocket of pus needs to be drained.

 Surgical intervention may involve the following:

 - Incision and drainage: In cases where an abscess or pocket of pus has formed, a healthcare provider may need to make an incision to drain the fluid and remove any infected tissue.

 - Debridement: In some cases, surgery may involve removing infected or dead tissue to prevent the spread of the infection and promote healing.

-While surgery is not a standard treatment option for Cellulitis, it may be necessary for certain situations.
+While surgery is not a standard treatment option for cellulitis, it may be necessary for specific situations.
 Patients recommended for surgical intervention should discuss the potential benefits and risks with their healthcare provider to make an informed decision about their treatment options.

 Discuss the treatment options best suited for you to cure cellulitis with one of our doctors online now.

-- Get medical help: Getting quick medical help is critical if you think you could have Cellulitis.
-Your doctor can identify the illness and recommend the proper course of action, including antibiotics or other treatments.
+- Get medical help: Getting quick medical help is critical if you think you could have cellulitis.
+Your doctor can identify the illness and recommend the proper action, including antibiotics or other treatments.